 Freight OMRC comprises only the costs directly incurred as a result of operating freight train services (the charges for which are levied under the general charging principle).
 These consist only of operations, maintenance and renewal costs which would not be incurred, or would be "avoidable", in the absence of freight train services on HS1.
 In determining such avoidable costs, account has been taken of the cost of mothballing freight-only elements of HS1, with such costs being treated as common costs.
-Subject to the final paragraph of this section (a), freight operators will not be charged common costs.
+Subject to the final two paragraphs of this section (a), freight operators will not be charged common costs.

 Following the above charging principles, freight services are charged per timetabled return journey.
 The "base case" freight timetable used in the calculation of freight costs and charges was five high-cube return journeys from the Channel Tunnel Boundary to Ripple Lane per night.
-On the basis of this timetable, the freight charges for HS1 would be £1,257.74 per return journey or £7.13 per train-km (February 2009 prices) subject to indexation2.
+Freight charges are £980.25 per return journey or £5.56 (February 2015 prices) per train-km.